Utkarsh-Vats-2000/Inverse-Kinematics-using-Neural-Networks/README.md

 ![Hnet-image](https://user-images.githubusercontent.com/64823050/130329990-f971c5ec-b915-47a9-a528-4472f07ac505.gif)

-The accuracy was 71.73% with a precision of 0.2.
+The overall accuracy was 71.73% with a precision of 0.2.

 ## References